How Candace Negotiated to Close a Big Pay Gap

 C: Get a good handle on what your salary should be, especially by using internal and external benchmarking whenever possible.
 Go in with clear examples of how you contribute to the organization – I especially focused on the financial worth I brought to the table, but it can be both that and non-monetary value.

-E: Finally, I hear that you’ve made some big moves as recently as this past week – what’s up?
+E: Yes!
+So true.
+I also hear that you’ve made some big moves as recently as this past week – what’s up?

 C: Honestly, Emilie, I didn’t plan on this being part of this interview, but I am just so excited I have to share.
 After we sorted everything out with the charter school, I was ready and willing to continue on with them, but my dream job came calling!
 I’m so thrilled to say I actually just negotiated a totally new job opportunity I’ll be starting after the school year wraps up.